 API-GBV’s mission is to disrupt gender-based violence, which causes physical, sexual, emotional, spiritual & economic harm within AAPI communities.

 The Asian Pacific State Employees Association Foundation support the educational and career development of state government workers and scholarship to students pursuing a college education.

-ASPIREKids works to build resilience to experienced for at-risk and low-income children by providing access to extra-curricular and normalcy activities as well as clothing.
+ASPIREKids works to build resilience to experiences for at-risk and low-income children by providing access to extra-curricular and normalcy activities, as well as clothing.